mucahitnezir/express-starter/README.md

 You can also discover the interactive documentation by going to `/docs` when you run the application.

 ## Database Selection
 This project is compatible with sql-based databases.
-You can change default dialect (mysql) in anytime.
+You can change default dialect (postgres) in anytime.
 To do this, firstly select your database from the table below.
 Modify `dialect` property in `src/config/sequelize.js` and install required npm package(s) for this database.

 For more info, visit [sequelize docs](https://sequelize.org/v5/manual/dialects.html)

-**Note:** The default and active database is mysql.
+**Note:** The default and active database is postgresql.
-If you want to use mysql in your project, you don't need to make any changes.
+If you want to use postgresql in your project, you don't need to make any changes.

 | Database | Dialect | Required npm Package(s) |
 | --- | --- | --- |